bojanpopic/developer.joomlatools.com/extensions/logman/integrations/joomla.md

 * Edit
 * Delete

 Pretty awesome uh?.
-Le us improve the plugin by supporting state change events.
+Let us improve the plugin by supporting state change events.

 As mentioned above, the base **ComLogmanPluginJoomla** class also provides support for the `onContentChangeState` event.
 This event gets triggered when a resource state changes.
 The following core state changes are supported: